Neo23x0/Loki/README.md

 ### Pro Tip (optional)

-To include the msvcr100.dll to improve the target os compatibility change the line in the file `./loki/loki.spec` that contains `a.bianries,` to the following:
+To include the msvcr100.dll to improve the target os compatibility change the line in the file `./loki/loki.spec` that contains `a.binaries,` to the following:

     a.binaries + [('msvcr100.dll', 'C:\Windows\System32\msvcr100.dll', 'BINARY')],